zmattis/University-of-Pittsburgh/CS-0449/README.md

 Custom Strings() -- Outputs strings of printable characters from a file (ASCII 32 < x < ASCII 126) <br />
 Password Cracking -- Inspection of x86 assembly using gcc gdb to enter a password protected file <br />
 Custom Malloc() -- Mememory manipulation w/ both allocation and de-allocation functions. <br />
+Linux Device Driver -- Pi device driver that returns the digits of pi. <br />

 ## License